-Throughout Northern Japan you can find them, scattered among the mountainous regions of Yamagata and Fukushima Prefectures.
+You can find them scattered throughout northern Japan among the mountainous regions of Yamagata and Fukushima Prefectures.
 Tucked away in small inconspicuous temples are a handful of monks who willingly chose to undergo the painful process of self-mummification.
+This is called Sokushinbutsu.

 What is Sokushinbutsu?

-Sokushinbutus refers to the practice of self-mummification that was followed by a mountainous dwelling sect of Buddhist monks who were called Shugen-do.
+Sokushinbutsu (即身仏) refers to the practice of self-mummification followed by a mountainous dwelling sect of Buddhist monks called Shugen-do.
 The practice required the monks to partake in a strict diet and rigorous exercise before sealing themselves in a tomb while they were still alive.

-The monks chose this path for many reasons, to gain enlightenment, to ease world suffering, to offer themselves up for something greater.
-In their eyes it was not suicide, but rather a sacred process, meant to better the world and themselves.
+The monks chose this path for many reasons, to gain enlightenment, to ease world suffering, and to offer themselves up for something greater.
+In their eyes, it was not suicide, but rather a sacred process, meant to better the world and themselves.

 The practice was outlawed in the 19th century, although it continued well into the 20th century before finally falling out of practice.